The Dorming Life

 - Your roommate can be your best friend or worst enemy.
 You don’t have to room with someone you previously know.
 Rooming with a stranger can lead to another lifelong friendship.
 The important thing is to COMMUNICATE your needs and expectation.

 - You both have a responsibility of keeping your room neat and clean.
-Numerous research uncovered that people are significantly healthier and sleep better with clutter-free rooms.
+Numerous pieces of research have uncovered that people are significantly healthier and sleep better with clutter-free rooms.

 - Your RA can help you get the ins and outs of dorm life, but do not take advantage of them and their friendship with you.
 Respect them, and they will do the same with you.